 - Peripheral arterial disease: problems in peripheral blood vessels due to deposition of fat and autoimmune diseases.

-- Abdominal aortic aneurysm: dilatation of aorta in the abdomen.
+- Abdominal aortic aneurysm: dilatation of the aorta in the abdomen.

 What are the treatments for spinal stenosis?